teeuwen/btdwm/README.md

 ## Configuration

-The configuration of btdwm is done by creating a custom config.h and (re)compiling the source code.
+The configuration of btdwm is done by creating a custom config.h and (re)compiling the source code. config.h is automatically copied from config.h.def on first build.
+The file also contains comments to elaborate on all of btdwm's functionality.